buildspace/buildspace-projects/Solana_Core/en/Core_3/Lesson_8_State_Management.md

 ![](https://hackmd.io/_uploads/SkrU5bS4o.png)

 Data is transferred and stored as raw bytes, but is changed to Rust types when we want to work with it.
 Makes sense, yeah?
-#TODO The narrative here is random, I'm not feeling the flow - it doesn't reflect how we build - we don't go raw -> rust type -> raw -> rent -> storage
-The data we wanna store goes in accounts.
-Cool.
-To do this, we'll need to "initialize" accounts these accounts.
-I'm saying initialize instead of create cause these accounts already exist, they're all just blank and we need to put some SOL in there to initialize them so we can store data.

 #### 🏠 Space and rent
 Yup, Solana has landlords too: the validators that store the state of the blockchain on their machines.